napking/bayesian_traffic_count/README.md

 Using Bayesian methods to reduce uncertainty in traffic count data
 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

-Current progress is only within src > data > make_dataset.py
+Current progress is within src folder for manipulating data Data is not included in this repository

 Project Organization
 ------------